FedericoBustaffa/obsidian/notes/ai_fundamentals/bayesian_probability.md

 ---
-id: bayesian_short
+id: bayesian_probability
 aliases: []
 tags:
   - master
   - ai_fundamentals
 ---

-# Bayesian Short
+# Bayesian Probability

 In **probability theory** there is a **degree of belief** of a certain set of sentences and the _uncertainty_ is summarize and the _uncertainty_ is